folio-org/docs/content/en/docs/Access/Requests/requests.md

 ### Printing pick slips

 The pick slips report generates a single slip for every paged item that needs to be pulled from the shelf.
-This report automatically prints only those items whose Effective location is associated with the currently selected service point.
-Therefore, you must be signed in to the service point you want to generate the slips for.
-If there are no items matching the report’s criteria, the option appears grayed out.
+Because this report automatically prints only those items whose Effective location is associated with the currently selected service point, you must be signed in to the service point you want to generate the slips for.
+If no items match the report’s criteria, the option is grayed out.

 You can configure the information that appears on the pick slips in the [Settings app]({{< ref "settings_circulation.md#settings--circulation--staff-slips" >}}).